-Serbia: New gas pipelines and supply options for Serbia28.
-July 2016. / News Serbia Energy
+Serbia: New gas pipelines and supply options for Serbia, News Serbia Energy

 Natural gas supply to Europe, especially South-East Europe is still topic for discussion, arrangements, negotiations and also signing the agreements on the construction of gas pipelines.